 assistance for basic and applied research and development."

-"The New Products and Ideas (NPI) website allows users to showcase their products for review by US Army Medical Research and Materiel Command subject matter experts.
+"The New Products and Ideas (NPI) website allows users to showcase their products for review by US Army Medical Research and Development Command subject matter experts.
 Submitters receive feedback in as little as 30 days.
 Some products currently in use by the military were first introduced through the NPI site."

 the federal sector to nonfederal parties.